Light therapy for depression and anxiety is a good form of treatment and it won’t completely break your bank.

 Medicine is supposed to help people, not hurt them, and unfortunately, that is exactly what so many prescription drugs do over the long term.

-- LED, UV-FREE, FULL SPECTRUM LIGHT - Delivers the recommended 10,000 lux (light level) intensity for effective light therapy.
+- LED, UV-FREE, FULL SPECTRUM LIGHT - Delivers up to 10,000 lux (light level) intensity for effective light therapy.
+Lens dimension: 35 sq in.

-- SAFE AND NATURAL LIGHT THERAPY - Non-invasive and drug-free - perfect for office workers, late shifts, jet lag, insomnia, and sunlight deprivation.
+- SAFE AND NATURAL LIGHT THERAPY - Non-invasive and drug-free; perfect for office workers, seniors, shift work, jet lag, insomnia, and sunlight deprivation.

 How much light are you getting?